calebyourison/reorder_uptime_kuma_tags/README.md

 When adding tags to monitors, the order in which they are added determines the display order.
 There is currently no option to sort or reorder them.

-**For installations running SQLite**, this script will perform a single database update and reorder the tags alphabetically.
+**For installations running SQLite**, this script will perform a single database update and reorder the tags *alphabetically*.
 The script will need to be run again in the event that further tags have been created and/or added to monitors.
 For installations running MariaDB, a similar approach is likely possible, but not covered in this project.